The RDA NT Committee is made up of residents of the NT who have relevant experience and demonstrated networks.

 Steve is actively involved with the Barkly community, including participation on the Tennant Creek Regional Economic Development Committee since 2013 and contributions to the Battery Hill Mining Centre, the Tennant Creek Foundation and the Barkly Australian Football League.
 He has also been instrumental in establishing the Tennant Creek Community Safety Committee and he represents LGANT on the Local Government Safe Cities Network.

 Steve was admitted to the Supreme Court of the Northern Territory as a Legal Practitioner in 2017.
-He is an Associate Fellow of the Institute of Managers and Leaders, a Member of the Australian Institute of Company Directors and an Associate Member of the Law Society NT.
+He is a Fellow of the Institute of Managers and Leaders, a Member of the Australian Institute of Company Directors and an Associate Member of the Law Society NT.

 Treasurer / Public Officer / Secretary

 Chris began his role as Commercial Manager with Northline Freight in Darwin in 2014.
 He was previously the Chief Executive of the Northern Territory Chamber of Commerce from 2006 to 2012.

 Prior to this Chris worked with a number of major companies including SABCO Limited, Amoco Australia Petroleum, Bird Cameron Chartered Accountants, AWA Limited, GEC Marconi Systems and Darwin based Perkins Shipping Pty Ltd. Chris’ primary focus has been within the areas of business systems, financial management and corporate governance in diverse and varying roles including Chief Executive, Chief Financial Officer and Company Secretary.
 Chris holds a Bachelor of Economics degree from Macquarie University and is a CPA.
 He is also a current member of the Australian Institute of Company Directors and the Australian Institute of Management.

 Chris has served on a number of NT and Federal Government bodies, including the Defence Reserve Support Council, the Festival of Darwin Committee, the Northern Territory Cricket Association and the Darwin Military Museum Board.